 Modern dance is waning in popularity, and young people don't seem to feel as connected with the work anymore.
 So what's a 60-year-old ballet company like Alvin Ailey to do to seem limber again?

 BELÉN PEREYRA-ALEM (Lawrence, MA) began her formal dance training at the Boston Arts Academy, where she graduated as valedictorian.
-She was also a member of Origination Cultural Arts Center in Boston.
-Upon moving to New York City, Ms. Pereyra-Alem was closely mentored by Earl Mosley and danced with Camille A. Brown & Dancers for three years, during which time she performed at The Joyce Theater, Jacob’s Pillow Dance Festival, and Dancers Responding to AIDS’ annual events, Dance from the Heart and The Fire Island Dance Festival.
-Ms. Pereyra-Alem was an apprentice for Ronald K. Brown/Evidence, A Dance Company, and has performed with Lula Washington Dance Theater, Nathan Trice, and Roger C. Jeffrey.
+She was also a member of NIA Dance Troupe, at Origination Cultural Arts Center in Boston.
+Upon moving to New York City, Mrs. Pereyra-Alem was closely mentored by Earl Mosley and danced with Camille A. Brown & Dancers for three years, during which time she performed at The Joyce Theater, Jacob’s Pillow Dance Festival, and Dancers Responding to AIDS’ annual events Dance from the Heart and The Fire Island Dance Festival.
+Mrs. Pereyra-Alem was an apprentice for Ronald K. Brown/Evidence, A Dance Company, and has performed with Lula Washington Dance Theater, Nathan Trice, and Roger C. Jeffrey.
 She assisted Matthew Rushing with his ballet Uptown for the Ailey company in 2009.
-Ms. Pereyra- Alem joined the Company in 2011.
+Mrs. Pereyra-Alem joined the Company in 2011.